firecmsco/firecms/website/docs/properties/conditional_fields.md

 fly, based on other values.

 :::tip
-In FireCMS2 you can use property builders at any level of your property tree (including children of maps an arrays).
-In version 1.0 this was restricted to the root level only.
+You can use property builders at any level of your property tree (including children of maps an arrays).

 You can access the complete values of the entity being edited in the builder with the `values` prop, but also the value of the property being built with